 - (b) Classes.
 The three classes of site plan review are: - (3) Class 3 site plan review.
 Class 3 site plan review is required for any development that requires a building permit, and that involves a land use decision or limited land use decision, as those terms are defined in ORS 197.015.
-As used in this subsection, land use decisions and limited land use decisions include, but are not limited to, any development application that: - (A) Requires a Transportation Impact Analysis pursuant to SRC chapter 803; - (B) Requires a geotechnical report or geologic assessment under SRC chapter 810, except where a geotechnical report or geologic assessment has already been approved for the property subject to the development application; - (C) Requires deviation from clear and objective development standards of the UDC relating to streets, driveways or vision clearance areas;

-- Proposes dedication of right-of-way which is less than the requirements of the Salem Transportation System Plan; - (E) Requires deviation from the clear and objective standards of the UDC and where the Review Authority is granted the authority to use limited discretion in deviating from the standard; or - (F) Involves the imposition of conditions of approval; or - (G) Requires a variance, adjustment, or conditional use permit.
+As used in this subsection, land use decisions and limited land use decisions include, but are not limited to, any development application that: - (A) Requires a Transportation Impact Analysis pursuant to SRC chapter 803; - (B) Requires a geotechnical report or geologic assessment under SRC chapter 810, except where a geotechnical report or geologic assessment has already been approved for the property subject to the development application; - (C) Requires deviation from clear and objective development standards of the UDC relating to streets, driveways or vision clearance areas; - (D) Proposes dedication of right-of-way which is less than the requirements of the Salem Transportation System Plan; - (E) Requires deviation from the clear and objective standards of the UDC and where the Review Authority is granted the authority to use limited discretion in deviating from the standard; or - (F) Involves the imposition of conditions of approval; or - (G) Requires a variance, adjustment, or conditional use permit.

-As discussed above, the applicant has submitted a concurrent Adjustment application for a deviation from the Development Code.
+The requested approval of the 60-unit apartment complex involves a land use decision and the imposition of conditions of approval.
 Therefore, this land use application is classified as a Class 3 Site Plan Review.

-- (c) Procedure type. - (3) Class 3 site plan review is processed as a Type II procedure under SRC chapter 300.
+(c) Procedure type.

+(3) Class 3 site plan review is processed as a Type II procedure under SRC chapter 300.